Welcome to the Mountain

 In keeping with our mission to create a company connected to the great outdoors, we?ve crafted a collection of blends that make reference to their inspirations.
 These blends are the core of what we do, and without them we wouldn?t exist.
 We hope that you enjoy them all, but that you find one which helps you to feel the way we did when we created them.

-Grown organically in Columbia, this extra dark fair trade blend is full-bodied, with a slightly bittersweet caramel aftertaste.
+Grown organically in Colombia, this extra dark fair trade blend is full-bodied, with a slightly bittersweet caramel aftertaste.
 Perfect for chargin? up before a long, hard trek.

 Even with its full flavour, and syrupy, smokey heaviness, this Ethiopian French roast manages to retain the acidity for which East African coffees are known.

-A high-energy blend from the mountainous Tolima region of Columbia, this limited supply, co-op grown coffee has a fresh, full aroma and smooth, bright flavour.
+A high-energy blend from the mountainous Tolima region of Colombia, this limited supply, co-op grown coffee has a fresh, full aroma and smooth, bright flavour.

 A Fair Trade blend of organic beans from Bolivia, Guatemala, Ethiopia and Sumatra, this coffee is the perfect accompaniment to a great holiday meal.
 It is roasted medium-dark to bring out the nutty flavours, and its sweet acidic finish will match any dessert on the table.